snok/drf-openapi-tester/README.rst

 Django Swagger Tester
 =====================

-This package is a simple test utility for testing your Django Swagger documentation.
+This package is a simple test utility for your Django Swagger documentation.

-Its aim is to make it easy for developers to catch and correct documentation errors by comparing documented responses to actual API responses, or validating documented request bodies using actual input serializers.
+Its aim is to make it easy for developers to catch and correct documentation errors in their Swagger docs by comparing documented responses to actual API responses, or validating documented request bodies using actual input serializers.

 Features
 --------